Dawn Of The Brougham Epoch: 1965 – 1966 Ford LTD, Chevrolet Caprice, Plymouth VIP, Ambassador DPL – The New Low-Cost Luxury Options Of The Mid Sixties

 1966 Plymouth VIP

 Launched in late ’65, the model was based on Plymouth’s Sport Fury.
-As per now-custom in the nascent genre, standard were the upgrades in the interior; plusher accommodations and enhanced fabrics, wood trim, and other nice touches.
+As per now-custom in the nascent genre, standard were the interior upgrades; plusher accommodations and enhanced fabrics, wood trim, and other touches.
 And then tons of options; from Auto-Pilot (Cruise Control), to A/C, to Disc Brakes and more.

 Standard power came via Chrysler’s 318, with the optional 383 and 440 “Commando” mills available in different states of tune.
 A manual was offered, but the VIP could also be had with the much-commended TorqueFlite.
-And unique in the segment, the VIP’s suspension was via a torsion bar up front and leaf springs at the back –Chrysler’s customary, and favored setup among period reviewers.
+Unique in the segment, the VIP’s suspension was via a torsion bar up front and leaf springs at the back –Chrysler’s customary and favored setup among period reviewers.

 Regardless of Chrysler’s resources, the public wasn’t ready to accept the model as an LTD contender.
 The VIP just didn’t catch on and quickly faded away, with 1969 being its last year of production.
 It sold an average of 17K units annually during its short run.